Opossum joeys in a cereal box Photo credit: Kelly Osborn, Wisconsin WildCare

 Board Member

 Lori is the Curator of Animals at the Bay Beach Wildlife Sanctuary in Green Bay, WI.
 She oversees the captive wildlife animal care program of 200+ permanently injured animals and the wildlife rehabilitation program, R-PAWS, that admits over 6,000 orphaned, injured, and ill wildlife from the public annually, along with the enrichment program and training program for people and animals.
-She oversees a wonderful staff and many dedicated volunteers and sub-permittees on and off site.
+She oversees a wonderful staff and many dedicated volunteers and sub permittees on and off site.

+At home, she and her husband Jared raise their own rescued pack: 2 dogs, 2 cats, a Senegal Parrot, and 2 turtles.
 Lori was WWRA President from 2013-2022, joining the board in 2003, and served on WRAC from 2013-2021, as well as the state chimney swift group, local wildlife advisory groups, and other local organizations.